 So there you have it!
 Education is destroyed, but newspapers will survive after all, as long as they adapt to their new job of making sure kids get the awful test scores they deserve.

-These episodes, says Caroline Hendrie, executive director of the Education Writers Association, underscore the importance of investigative education reporting.Dr.
-Gundry reveals the top 3 common foods that you would have never guessed were the cause of your fatigue.
+These episodes, says Caroline Hendrie, executive director of the Education Writers Association, underscore the importance of investigative education reporting.Beverly Hills surgeon explains at home fix for crepey skin around the arms, legs, and stomach.

 “Newspaper reporters play a very valuable watchdog role, particularly in the climate we’re in right now with regard to test-based accountability,” Hendrie said.